-FIRST CLAIM FOR RELIEF
+CLAIM FOR RELIEF

-(VIOLATIONS OF NATIONAL ENVIRONMENTAL POLICY ACT AND ADMINISTRATIVE PROCEDURE ACT)
+(VIOLATION OF NATIONAL ENVIRONMENTAL POLICY ACT AND ADMINISTRATIVE PROCEDURE ACT)

-- 156. Plaintiffs reallege and incorporate herein by reference each and every allegation contained in all preceding paragraphs of this Complaint. - 157.
+- 107. Plaintiffs reallege and incorporate herein by reference each and every allegation contained in all preceding paragraphs of this Complaint. - 108.
 NEPA requires that an EIS analyze both the "no action" alternative as well as reasonable alternatives to a proposed action.
 Despite having been urged to do so by Plaintiffs, the Navy failed and refused to analyze in its FEIS a true "no action" alternative or to give detailed consideration to a range of reasonable alternatives that would reduce impacts on marine mammals by prohibiting or restricting training and testing in sensitive marine habitats.
-The FEIS's deficient alternatives analysis violates NEPA. - 158.
-NEPA requires that federal agencies preparing a final EIS respond in the final statement to public comments on the draft statement by one or more of the following means:
+The FEIS's deficient alternatives analysis violates NEPA. - 109.
+NEPA requires that federal agencies preparing a final EIS respond in the final statement to public comments on the draft statement by one or more of the following means: - (1) Modify alternatives including the proposed action[;] - (2) Develop and evaluate alternatives not previously given serious consideration by the agency[;]

-- (1) Modify alternatives including the proposed action[;] - (2) Develop and evaluate alternatives not previously given serious consideration by the agency[;] - (3) Supplement, improve, or modify its analysis[;] - (4) Make factual corrections[; or] - (5) Explain why the comments do not warrant further agency response, citing the sources, authorities, or reasons which support the agency's position - 40 C.F.R. § 1503.4(a).
+- (3) Supplement, improve, or modify its analysis[;] - (4) Make factual corrections[; or] - (5) Explain why the comments do not warrant further agency response, citing the sources, authorities, or reasons which support the agency's position .... - 40 C.F.R. § 1503.4(a).
 The Navy failed to comply with this mandate in responding to public comments identifying flaws in the DEIS.
-The FEIS's deficient responses to public comments violate NEPA. - 159.
-NMFS's adoption of the Navy's legally deficient FEIS and reliance on that FEIS to issue its record of decision, Five-Year Regulations and Letters of Authorization regarding Navy training and testing in the HSTT Study Area during the period of December 2013 through December 2018, were arbitrary, capricious, an abuse of discretion, not in accordance with law, and/or without observance of procedure required by law within the meaning of the APA, 5 U.S.C. § 706(2). - 160.
-The Navy's reliance on the legally deficient FEIS to issue its record of decision to proceed with Navy training and testing in the HSTT Study Area during the period of December 2013 through December 2018, was arbitrary, capricious, an abuse of discretion, not in accordance with law, and/or without observance of procedure required by law within the meaning of the APA, 5 U.S.C. § 706(2).
+The FEIS's deficient responses to public comments violate NEPA. - 110.
+NMFS's adoption of the Navy's legally deficient FEIS and reliance on that FEIS to issue its Record of Decision, Five-Year Regulations and Letters of Authorization regarding Navy training and testing in the HSTT Study Area during the period December 26, 2013, through December 25, 2018, were arbitrary, capricious, an abuse of discretion, not in accordance with law, and/or without observance of procedure required by law within the meaning of the APA, 5 U.S.C. § 706(2).